Updated at 5:35 p.m., June 1.

 San Juan County, Utah

-- Gov. Gary Herbert has announced all Utah public schools will remain closed until May 1.
-KUER reporter Kate Groetzinger is based in San Juan County and is following the local effects of the coronavirus there.
+- Gov. Gary Herbert has announced all Utah public schools will remain closed for the rest of the academic year.
+KUER reporter Kate Groetzinger and Salt Lake Tribune reporter Zak Podmore are based in San Juan County and are following the local effects of the coronavirus, including in the Navajo Nation.

 - Navajo Nation has a curfew in effect from 8 p.m. to 5 a.m. each day until further notice.
 Exceptions are made for essential works and emergency situations.